bldavies/bldavies.com/content/blog/pokenet.md

 <!-- 1. two species are adjacent if and only if they cohabitate, and -->
 <!-- 2. the weight of each edge is equal to the number of locations in which the two incident species cohabitate. -->

+### Estimating the strength of species' social ties

 The raw cohabitation counts are an imperfect measure of the strength of the social ties between species.
 For example, ubiquitous species tend to have higher cohabitation counts with all other species and so appear to be more social.